standuprey/audiometa/README.md

 			});
 		}

-For more details and an example with multiple files, try the (very simple) demo
+For more details and an example with multiple files, try the (very simple) demo.
+How to run the demo?
+Simple...

+		git clone git@github.com:standup75/audiometa.git
+		cd audiometa
+		npm install && bower install
+		grunt server

+This should open your browser at http://localhost:9000 where the demo now sits.